C-Otto/lnd-manageJ/PickhardtPayments.md

 One component of this is the fee rate weight, explained below.
 The fee rate limit is optional.
 If set, channels with a fee rate of this value or higher are not considered for the payment.
+Only routes with a fee rate below this limit are attempted.

-If `ignoreFeesForOwnChannels` is set to true, fee rates configured for your own channels are considered as costs, even though you don't have to pay those fees.
+If `ignoreFeesForOwnChannels` is set to false, fee rates configured for your own channels are considered as costs, even though you don't have to pay those fees.

 ## Fee Rate Weight